Jetfire-dev/enterprise-knowledge-copilot-project/README.md

 The RBI Annual Report 2023–24 used in this project is publicly available from the Reserve Bank of India’s official website: https://www.rbi.org.in → Publications → Annual Reports

+## Disclaimer:
+This project is for educational and demonstration purposes only.
+All content from the RBI Annual Report 2023–24 remains the property of the Reserve Bank of India.
+No commercial use is intended.